 The dog owners among us will no doubt be pleased of the opportunities to get out and walk the pooch at times of restricted movement (alert levels 3 and 4).
 However, in the spirit of social responsibility, we also need to apply the principles of physical distancing to our furry friends – this means walking on lead/harness at these times.

 Keeping your dog on a lead reduces the chances of you breaking your bubble to retrieve them if needed, as well as lowering their risk of getting into trouble.
 Remember, only go walking with other people from your bubble, and walk from your house rather than driving somewhere else.

 We know this will be a challenge for those of you with the more exuberant canines!
 Remember to include lots of other enrichment options for them throughout the day as well, so that they are still getting plenty of stimulation.
 Here's a few tips on spending more time with your pet due to COVID-19 to get you started.

-The current restrictions means that those of you with young puppies are going to have to work a bit harder to ensure you are raising curious, confident dogs.
+Restrictions at Alert Levels 3 and 4 means that those of you with young puppies are going to have to work a bit harder to ensure you are raising curious, confident dogs.
 Here are a few resources to give you pointers on ways that you can still provide meaningful experiences for your four-legged friend during this time:

 - Puppy Socialisation During COVID-19

 Courtesy of Dr Jess Beer of Kiwi Vet Behaviour